hwborchers/ctv-optimization/README.md

 -   [GrassmannOptim](https://cran.r-project.org/package=GrassmannOptim) is a package for Grassmann manifold optimization.
 The implementation uses gradient-based algorithms and embeds a stochastic gradient method for global search.
 -   [ManifoldOptim](https://cran.r-project.org/package=ManifoldOptim) is an R interface to the 'ROPTLIB' optimization library.
 It optimizes real-valued functions over manifolds such as Stiefel, Grassmann, and Symmetric Positive Definite matrices.
 -   Package [gsl](https://cran.r-project.org/package=gsl) provides BFGS, conjugate gradient, steepest descent, and Nelder-Mead algorithms.
 It uses a "line search" approach via the function `multimin()`.
 It is based on the GNU Scientific Library (GSL). \[RGA, QN\]
--   Package [maxLik](https://cran.r-project.org/package=maxLik) provides a general purpose Newton-Raphson optimizer `maxNR()` as well as wrapper to methods, implemented in `optim()`.
-It supports fitting a submodel by specifying constant parameters.
 -   An R port of the Scilab neldermead module is packaged in [neldermead](https://cran.r-project.org/package=neldermead/index.html) offering several direct search algorithms based on the simplex approach.
 And [n1qn1](../packages/n1qn1) provides an R port of the `n1qn1` optimization procedure in Scilab, a quasi-Newton BFGS method without constraints.
 -   [optimsimplex](https://cran.r-project.org/package=optimsimplex) provides building blocks for simplex-based optimization algorithms such as the Nelder-Mead, Spendley, Box method, or multi-dimensional search by Torczon, etc.
 -   Several derivative-free optimization algorithms are provided with package [minqa](https://cran.r-project.org/package=minqa); e.g., the functions `bobyqa()`, `newuoa()`, and `uobyqa()` allow to minimize a function of many variables by a trust region method that forms quadratic models by interpolation. `bobyqa()` additionally permits box constraints (bounds) on the parameters. \[DF\]